stevenhoney/excel-shopify-gift-card-tool/README.md

   Like `3363246964811` This is the number after the last / in the URL when viewing the customer record in the Shopify admin.
   ![Screenshot-3]
 Unfortunately Shopify does not include this in their default customer export, so a 3rd party app is needed in order to export Customer IDs to be used to assign gift cards to customers.
 I use and highly recommend [Matrixify](https://matrixify.app/) but there are [lots of alternatives](https://apps.shopify.com/search?q=csv+export#).

+  - #### Expiry Date (YYYY-MM-DD)
+  An expiry date for the created gift card, must be in the YYYY-MM-DD format, do not change the Excel cell format to a Date type, it is intentionally a Text type column and needs to be so.

 When you assign a gift card to an existing customer it is sent to them via email immediately on creation, if you have their mobile/cell number in Shopify they will also be delivered via SMS.

 ## API Rate Limiting
 Plus stores have a 20 request per second limit on REST API requests, to ensure we stay under that the VBA script has a 65 millisecond sleep between requests built in, so makes a maximum of 15.4~ requests per second.
-In fact becasue there's time taken between the POST and response it's never quite this fast, but you can expect say a 1000 gift cards to take comfortably less than 2 minutes to create.
+In reality becasue there's time taken between the POST and response it's never quite this fast, but you can expect say a 1000 gift cards to take comfortably less than 2 minutes to create.

 ## Security
 You really shouldn't download and run XLSM files from the internet, ever.
 It would be pretty easy for me to have added a line in here that sends me gift card codes or API tokens for your store (I didn't).
 The VBA code that is used is uploaded here as a .bas file and ideally you or someone in your organization who understands VBA a little should check the code and create your own local version based upon it.